omicscodeathon/tgr5t2d/README.md

 ## *Methods
 ### Workflow
 ![figures](https://github.com/omicscodeathon/tgr5t2d/blob/main/workflow/TGR5_Methods_Flowchart.png)
+Figure 1.
+Workflow of the methods employed in this study
 ### 1.Machine Learning
 The Jupyter Notebook was used to create and run the machine learning module's code.
 Bioactivity data was retrieved from the ChEMBL database (https://www.ebi.ac.uk/chembl/)  The data was cleaned and classified as active, intermediate, or inactive.